Chewy Chocolate Chip Cookie Bars

 - 2 teaspooons pure vanilla extract

-- 2 cups semi-sweet chocolate chips, plus a bit more for sprinkling over the top of the dough (my favorite chocolate chips)
+- 2 cups semi-sweet chocolate chips, plus a bit more for sprinkling over the top of the dough - we like Guittard semisweet chocolate chips

 - sea salt flakes, optional